luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 When you type a domain name into your browser, a series of steps occur leveraging these components:

-1. Request Initiation: Your computer (the DNS Client) sends a query to a DNS resolver, often provided by your internet service provider (ISP).
+1. Request Initiation: Your computer, as DNS client sends a query to a DNS resolver, often provided by your internet service provider (ISP).
-   [^rfc:2132]
+   [^ref:rfc_2132]
 2. If the local DNS resolver does not have the requested information in its cache, it initiates a recursive query process on behalf of the DNS client.
 It begins this process by contacting one of the root name servers.
-These root servers are preconfigured with the IANA's "root hints file".
-This file contains the names and IP addresses of the authoritative name servers for the root zone.
+The recursive resolver are preconfigured with the IANA's "root hints file", which contains the names and IP addresses of the authoritative name servers for the root zone.
 3. TLD Name Servers: The resolver then queries the appropriate TLD name server, which directs it to the authoritative name servers for the specific domain